Chocolate Brownie Cookies & Bars

 Sift flour, baking powder, and salt.

-Mix shortening, brown sugar, and eggs.
-Stir in dry ingredients and chocolate chips.
+Mix shortening, brown sugar, eggs, and vanilla; stir in dry ingredients and chocolate chips.

 Two Tone Brownies